Pauline Walsh Jacobson

 Biography:

-I was born in 1949 in Port Arthur, Texas.
-Growing up on the Texas coast, I spent a lot of time at the beach and fishing with my Dad, and grew to love the ocean and seashore.
+I grew up on the Texas coast, I spent a lot of time at the beach and fishing with my Dad, and grew to love the ocean and seashore.
 I graduated in 1972 from Lamar University in Beaumont, Texas with a Bachelor of Science degree in Fine Art.
 In 1973, I moved to Austin, and took a job with the State of Texas, where I received training in cartography (mapmaking).
 I spend the next 15 years drawing maps, and another 15 years in management and sales of digital maps and software (geographic information systems).
+In early 2015, my husband and I relocated to St. John, U.S. Virgin Islands, where I am realizing my dream of living where my inspiration comes from.

 During my years as a graphic designer and cartographer, I spent my time on weekends painting watercolors, and joined Austin's Waterloo Watercolor Group.
 My work earned several awards at the Group's annual exhibitions, and traveled to national shows, including the National Watercolor Society Annual Exhibition, and the American Realism Exhibition.